Naseem Begum: Personal life

-Naseem married a book publisher named Deen Mohammad at Lahore and had five children but her six youngest son died during pregnancy complications.
+Naseem married a book publisher named Deen Mohammad at Lahore and had five children but her sixth and youngest child, a son, died during pregnancy complications.

 Illness and death

 She was experiencing labor pain and was admitted to the hospital, as she was expecting, and was about to give birth.
-However, due to pregnancy-related complications and she suffered a brain hemorrhage, she died on 29 September 1971 in Lahore, Pakistan at the age of 35.
+However, due to pregnancy-related complications, she suffered a brain hemorrhage and died on 29 September 1971 in Lahore, Pakistan at the age of 35.
+She was laid to rest at Miani Sahib Graveyard, Lahore.

 Filmography

 Some remarkable films for which Naseem Begum sang some heart-warming songs are: